Peace negotiations in the Russo-Ukrainian war (2022–present): Cancelled Budapest summit

-On 7 November, while he was hosting the Hungarian prime-minister Viktor Orban in the White House, Trump said that a summit in Budapest could still take place.
-Later, Orban said in an interview that a large-scale peace summit in Budapest was still on the agenda, and that the meeting had been postponed, but not cancelled.

-On 11 November, Sergey Lavrov said that Russian authorities were ready to discuss preparations for the summit with the United States "if and when the American colleagues return to their proposal."
-He also said that Budapest would be a preferable location for the meeting between Trump and Putin.
+On 7 November, while hosting Hungarian prime minister Viktor Orbán in the White House, Trump said that a summit in Budapest could still happen.
+Later, Orban said the meeting had been postponed, not cancelled.
+On 11 November, Sergey Lavrov said the Russians were willing to have a meeting in Budapest "if and when the American colleagues return to their proposal".